zeel-pathak/passdom/README.md

 passdom <website name> //to find the credentials of the given website

 passdom remove <website name> // to remove the credentials of given website

+passdom list // to list all your credentials

 ```